 c.
 Engine manufacturer and type, e.g., OS 46.

 d.
 Make and size of propeller, e.g., APC 11x7.

 f.
 The signature of the person taking the readings.

 Three markers are to be laid out in a line on the flying area, one central, one 7 metres to one side [crosswind] and one 7 metres to the other side [crosswind].
 The helicopter is to be held in a steady hover 1 to 2 metres above the centre marker with the pilot standing downwind of it as normal.

 Noise readings are to be taken with the meter held 1 to 1.5 metres above the ground at each of the end markers in turn.
-[When walking with the meter, walk behind the pilot for safety.
-The two readings take the place of the four of the fixed wing tests.
+[When walking with the meter, walk behind the pilot for safety.]
+Enter the highest reading in the book.
 All other criteria, including the pass limits, are as for the fixed wing test.

 30. Flying safety is of paramount importance.
 For this reason, solo flying on all PPMFC sites is strongly discouraged on safety grounds.
-At Stoke Orchard, a Safety Marshal will be instituted when operations make it necessary, e.g., competitions and open days etc.
+At Seven Bends, a Safety Marshal will be instituted when operations make it necessary, e.g., competitions and open days etc.